SMILEY4/ktor-plus/documentation/docs/customization.md

 KtorPlusConfig.connectionHandlers.add(0, UserIdWebSocketConnectionPropertyHandler(KtorPlusConfig.encoders))
 ````

 ## Custom Types

-To handle types that are not directly serializable by kotlinx-serialization of require additional handling, custom
+Values for parameters (e.g. headers, url parameters, cookies, etc) are usually encoded using a simple "to string"
-encoders and decoders can be created.
+function.
+For more complex types or types that require special handling, custom type encoders/decoders can be added.

 ````kotlin
 @JvmInline